biratjung/how-to-lam/docs/where_is_page/TheBar.md

 The whites and roses are on this fridge.
 The left part of the fridge contains the can beers, ciders, citruses, prosecco, and cold glasses for the beer.

 On top of this fridge is the counter where you can find different mixers to make cocktails.
 On the leftmost side, there are all the stuff needed to make cocktails.
 There is also the beer tap on the left side.
+Ususally, the right most side has the wine coolers.
 <br> <br>
 Under the beer tap is the beer keg and the machine that runs the tap.
 On its right, between the fidge and keg is the place where the recycling bin is.
 When full or at the end of the shift, empty it out on the bins outside.